Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 - Health and safety features greatly increase the cost of service

-While these prices are competitive, they don't allow you to enjoy some of the most significant benefits of a Lively phone.
-Access to health and safety features, such as 24/7 Urgent Response, requires upgrades to the Preferred plan ($34.99 per month) or the Premium plan ($44.99 per month).
-So, if you want unlimited talk, text, and data, plus the health and safety features of the Premium tier, you can expect to pay around $59.99 per month before taxes and fees.
+Health and safety features, such as 24/7 Urgent Response, require upgrades to the Preferred plan ($29.99 per month) or the Premium plan ($49.99 per month).
+If you want unlimited talk, text, and data, plus the health and safety features of the Premium tier, you can expect to pay around $64.99 per month before taxes and fees.

 Lively's Urgent Response button is clearly displayed on the home and lock screen